Spe salvi: "Eternal life – what is it?"

 Benedict deals with the topic of eternal life, explaining that it is not a mere prolongation of existence but the blissful completion of life.
 He points out that in the baptismal rite the parents presenting the child ask for faith because faith brings eternal life.Perhaps many people reject the faith today simply because they do not find the prospect of eternal life attractive.
 What they desire is not eternal life at all, but this present life, for which faith in eternal life seems something of an impediment.
 To continue living for ever —endlessly—appears more like a curse than a gift.
 Death, admittedly, one would wish to postpone for as long as possible.
 But to live always, without end—this, all things considered, can only be monotonous and ultimately unbearable.

-He then references St. Ambrose's funeral oration for his brother Satyrus:“Death was not part of nature; it became part of nature.
+He then references St. Ambrose's funeral oration for his brother Satyrus: “Death was not part of nature; it became part of nature.
 God did not decree death from the beginning; he prescribed it as a remedy.
 Human life, because of sin ... began to experience the burden of wretchedness in unremitting labour and unbearable sorrow.
 There had to be a limit to its evils; ...Without the assistance of grace, immortality is more of a burden than a blessing”.

+Final chapters

 In the next chapter, "Is Christian hope individualistic?", he mentions theologians like Henri de Lubac and such mystics as Augustine of Hippo, Bernard of Clairvaux, and Benedict of Nursia.
-In the chapter "The transformation of Christian faith-hope in the modern age", Francis Bacon, Immanuel Kant, Friedrich Engels and Karl Marx appear with respect to the relationship between faith and reason.
+Then, in the chapter "The transformation of Christian faith-hope in the modern age", Francis Bacon, Immanuel Kant, Friedrich Engels and Karl Marx appear with respect to the relationship between faith and reason.

 In the chapter "The true shape of Christian hope" Benedict cites Vladimir Lenin, Karl Marx and Theodor W. Adorno, while in "Settings for learning and practising hope" he mentions with reference to, among others, Cardinal Nguyen Van Thuan, the philosopher Max Horkheimer, Fyodor Dostoyevsky and Plato.
-The encyclical closes with the chapter "Mary, Star of Hope".
+The encyclical closes with a chapter concerned with "Mary, Star of Hope".